-Statement Description Tags bindkeys-file · · · dnssec Specifies the pathname of a file to override the built-in trusted keys provided by named . blackhole Defines an ad- dress_match_list of hosts to ignore.
-The server will neither respond to queries from nor send queries to these addresses. query bogus Allows a remote server to be ignored. server break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. query buffered Controls flushing of log messages. logging ca-file Specifies the path to a file containing TLS certificates for trusted CA au- thorities, used to verify remote peer certificates. security, server catalog-zones Configures catalog zones in named. conf. zone category Specifies the type of data logged to a particular channel. logging cert-file Specifies the path to a file containing the TLS certificate for a connection. security, server channel Defines a stream of data that can be independently logged. logging check-dup-records Checks primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS. query, dnssec
+Statement Description Tags avoid-v6-udp-ports deprecated Specifies the range(s) of ports to be excluded from use as sources for UDP/IPv6 messages. bindkeys-file Specifies the pathname of a file to override the built-in trusted keys provided by named . dnssec blackhole Defines an ad- dress_match_list of hosts to ignore.
+The server will neither respond to queries from nor send queries to these addresses. query bogus Allows a remote server to be ignored. server break-dnssec Enables dns64 synthesis even if the validated result would cause a DNSSEC validation failure. query buffered Controls flushing of log messages. logging ca-file Specifies the path to a file containing TLS certificates for trusted CA au- thorities, used to verify remote peer certificates. server, security catalog-zones Configures catalog zones in named. conf. zone category Specifies the type of data logged to a particular channel. logging cert-file Specifies the path to a file containing the TLS certificate for a connection. server, security channel Defines a stream of data that can be independently logged. logging continues on next page

-Table 1 - continued from previous page --
+Table 1 - continued from previous page rable r - continueu ii oi ii pievious page